matortheeternal/mod-analyzer/README.md

-# Mod Asset Mapper
+# Mod Analyzer
-Project to produce an asset file map, including files in nested BSA files, from an input zip, rar, or 7z archive.
+Project to produce an asset file map and plugin file map from an input zip, rar, or 7z archive.